What Is Clinical Aromatherapy?

 How Do Essential Oils Work?

 Each oil is made up of a unique mixture of chemical components which gives it specific therapeutic properties.
+It’s understanding these chemical components that enables me to determine, through a consultation with you, which oils suit your individual requirements.

 What Can Clinical Aromatherapy Do For You?